 Cost – €65 per person, private options available

 If you would like to see some places along the way but don’t have your car, there is an interesting option to travel from Budapest to Bratislava (or from Bratislava to Budapest) – a sightseeing tour.
 It takes 10 hours, and you will be able to see some less known yet beautiful destinations in Central Europe as well as learn about the region.

 The tour starts with a stop in Szentendre, a picturesque town just a short ride away from Budapest, with a somehow Mediterranean vibe.
 From there you will continue to Visegrad where you can admire a breathtaking Danube bend from the hill with the medieval citadel on top.
 Next stop is in Esztergom where you can see the impressive basilica – the largest one in Hungary.
-After the lunch break, you will jump across the border to Slovakia and visit Komarno – the town divided by the border with a funky Courtyard of Europe square.
-Each of the buildings here is built in a different style, showing the diverse architecture of Europe.
-Before heading to Bratislava, you will go back to Hungary to stop in Győr and enjoy a stroll through its picturesque old town with baroque architecture.
+Before heading to Bratislava, you will stop in Győr and enjoy a stroll through its picturesque old town with baroque architecture.
 It will be a busy but fun day, full of incredible views, beautiful places, and great, like-minded company.

 If you’d like to use a door-to-door private transfer from Budapest to Bratislava you can expect to pay around €140 for the car that can fit up to 4 people.
 When you travel with a group of friends or family this is certainly a good option as the comfort of the customable transport is so much bigger than with regular public transport connections!